csxark/Wealth-Vault/README.md

    - Restart the development server after adding variables

 2. **Database Connection Errors**
-   - Verify Supabase URL and key are correct
+   - Verify the Supabase URL and key are correct
-   - Check if database schema is properly set up
+   - Check if the database schema is properly set up
    - Ensure RLS policies are configured

 3. **Authentication Issues**